anbud/PxlSort/README.md

 Apart from pixel sorting, PxlSort can also **randomize** pixels in a given image and it can also **transpose** the given matrix.

+If you wish to know more about the implementation, read my blog post about it here: [Pixel sorting - Introduction to glitch art](http://zx.rs/1/Pixel-sorting---Introduction-to-glitch-art/).

 Usage
 -----